sonic-net/SONiC/doc/voq/lag_hld.md

 ##### Restart of FSI or single Sonic Instance

+This section describes how LAG could be handled when warmboot for an FSI is supported in a Distributed VOQ system.
+Initial implementation does not support warmboot of an FSI.
 When sonic instance gets restarted and orchagent comes up with warmboot mode, it will try re-add existing system_lag_id using lag_id_add and passing previously allocated id.
 If this id is free or matches with existing key, same id will be allocated and used.

 ##### Restart SSI or global redis server

-For initial implementation, restart of SSI or global redis server **without warmboot**, all sonic instances will exit as well.
+Restart of SSI or global redis server **without warmboot**, will cause all sonic instances to exit as well.
 This is inline with current pizza box implementation.
-When we support database with graceful restart, these unique lag-id can be re-added from Orchagent.
+If and when database graceful restart is supported in the future, these unique lag-id can be re-added from Orchagent.

 ## 4 Databases